-This fall, RIPTA will undertake an ADA/Paratransit service study to understand what it might look like to expand current paratransit-type to other areas of the state.
-About RIde/ADA Paratransit Just […]
+In 2022, RIPTA studied ADA/Paratransit service to understand what it might look like to expand current paratransit-type service to other areas of the state.
+About RIde/ADA Paratransit Just as the fixed-route system connects people to jobs, family, education, shopping, recreation, and more, RIPTA’s RIde paratransit service provides those connections for riders whose disabilities prevent them […]

 Learn more

 The Climate Issue At Hand Since 2010 and with each passing year, Rhode Island has experienced ever more severe weather events brought on by the effects of climate change.
-In […]
+In response to events such as Hurricane Sandy, Tropical Storm Irene, and Winter Storm Nemo, the General Assembly passed the Resilient Rhode Island Act of 2014 […]

 Learn more

-RIPTA CCRI-Warwick Transit Center Design and Development Proposal One of the initiatives outlined in the Rhode Island Transit Master Plan focuses on improving connections throughout Rhode Island through a network of mobility […]
+RIPTA CCRI-Warwick Bus Stop Design and Development Proposal One of the initiatives outlined in the Rhode Island Transit Master Plan focuses on improving connections throughout Rhode Island through a network of mobility hubs.
+These mobility hubs, or transit centers, will be the first point of entry into the regional public transportation network for many travelers, and connecting […]

 Learn more